williamkray/maubot-communitybot/README.md

 # features

+## greet new users on joining a room

+configure your bot to send a custom greeting to users whenever they join a room! configuration file provides a greeting map (define multiple greetings each with an identifier) and then a configuration of which rooms to greet users in, and which greeting message the bot should send them.

 ## activity tracking and reporting

 tracks the last message timestamp of a user across any room that the bot is in, and generates a simple report. intended